vohai611/haivo-blog/content/post/2022-04-19-visualizing-population-growth-rate/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="1152" />

 Next, I visualizing the distribution of growth rate for each region.
-There are a interesting package `{ggdist}` which draw half-eye plot for distribution, compare with the typical boxplot or violin-plot.
+There are a interesting package `{ggdist}` which draw half-eye plot for distribution, compare with the typical box-plot or violin-plot.

 ```r